Aditya-Bang/GraphCUDA/README.md

 # GraphCUDA

 GraphCUDA is a high-performance Graph Neural Network (GNN) library that leverages custom CUDA kernels and PyTorch C++/CUDA extensions for fast graph convolution and matrix operations.
+On benchmark datasets like **Cora**, GraphCUDA achieves **~37% faster training time** compared to PyTorch-native implementations.
 It is designed for research and benchmarking of GNNs on both sparse and dense graphs, with a focus on extensibility and speed.

 ## Features